 Before you read: I am embarassed by how I used to think back in the day.
 Thanks to Ubuntu and Debian for all the hardwork put into maintaining and packaging Linux over the years.

-With initiatives like it@school and Government of Kerala pushing "Linux" for office use, and having friends studying / working in those places, I find myself in situations where I am asked to help them and their friends / co-workers.
+With initiatives like [email protected] and Government of Kerala pushing "Linux" for office use, and having friends studying / working in those places, I find myself in situations where I am asked to help them and their friends / co-workers.
 What I see are people confused, angry or re-installing their pirated copy of Windows to get work done.
 These are the three simple things I take to make people comfortable using Linux.

 1. Install a stable distribution